Current special exhibitions

 Now open

 Visit our McCracken Research Library’s Shiebler Family Gallery for Best Seats on the Grounds: Behind the Scenes of Buffalo Bill’s Wild West.
-Through photograph and manuscript collections, venture behind the scenes of the posters in Advertising the Frontier Myth.
+Through photograph and manuscript collections, venture behind the scenes of the posters in our previous exhibition, Advertising the Frontier Myth.
 Meet the people who inspired the marketing team that made the Wild West famous around the world.
 And explore backstage life for the performers and the advertising crew.

 Click to learn more about Best Seats on the Grounds